dotnet/dotnet-docker/samples/aspnetapp/README.md

 aspnetapp           latest              eaf9b1b09d69        41 minutes ago      212MB
 ```

-Note: These sizes are all uncompressed, on-disk sizes.
+> Note: These image sizes are all uncompressed, on-disk sizes.
 When you pull an image from a registry, it is compressed, such that the size will be significantly smaller.
+See [Retrieving Docker Image Sizes](https://gist.github.com/MichaelSimons/fb588539dcefd9b5fdf45ba04c302db6) for more information.

 You can do the same thing with Windows Nano Server, as follows: